Married to the Sea: NatalieDee

 NatalieDee is a webcomic created by Natalie Dee Fairweather, one of the authors of Married to the Sea.

 There was a new comic added daily to NatalieDee.com until 2013.
-The Webcomics comprise various sketches illustrating amusing or anecdotal situations from every day life.
+The Webcomics comprise various sketches illustrating amusing or anecdotal situations from everyday life.
 The comics do not follow a plot, but do feature recurring characters such as Natalie Dee's dogs, Chester and Charles.

 There are a number of references to Natalie Dee's own life, for example her pets and previous jobs and family, although the comics are not supposed to be autobiographical.

 According to The Daily Gamecock, "Natalie Dee's comics are a daily dose of amusement, entertainment and, oftentimes, confusion", while they are referred to as "unbearable cuteness" by Entertainment Weekly.

 The first Natalie Dee webcomic was published on 17 September 2002.
 At this point the comic was not regularly updated.
 The comic began being updated on weekdays from 29 December 2003 and then daily as of 9 May 2005 until December 5, 2013.

 Since the first comics the overall look of the illustrations moved away from paper drawings, using software to create the hand-drawn style.
 Natalie Dee sometimes blends photographs or stock imagery with illustration.

 As of December 5, 2013, NatalieDee.com is no longer being regularly updated.
 The front page randomly shuffles comics from previous dates.

 In February 2014, Natalie Dee launched NatalieDeeMachine.com, a random comic generator in the style of classic Natalie Dee comics.